Toward Multidiversified Ensemble Clustering of High-Dimensional Data: From Subspaces to Metrics and Beyond: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Dong Huang} received the B.S. degree in computer science in 2009 from South China University of Technology, Guangzhou, China.
-He received the M.Sc. degree in computer science in 2011 and the Ph.D. degree in computer science in 2015, both from Sun Yat-sen University, Guangzhou, China.
-He joined South China Agricultural University in 2015, where he is currently an Associate Professor with the College of Mathematics and Informatics.
-Since July 2017, he has been a visiting fellow with the School of Computer Science and Engineering, Nanyang Technological University, Singapore.
-His research interests include data mining and pattern recognition.
+\begin{IEEEbiography}[{ }]{Dong Huang} received the B.S. degree in computer science from South China University of Technology, Guangzhou, China, in 2009, and the M.Sc. and Ph.D. degrees in computer science from Sun Yat-sen University, Guangzhou, in 2011 and 2015, respectively.
+He joined South China Agricultural University, Guangzhou, in 2015, where he is currently working as an Associate Professor and Deputy Head in the Department of Computer Science.
+From 2017 to 2018, he was a visiting fellow with the School of Computer Science and Engineering, Nanyang Technological University, Singapore.
+His current research interests include data mining and machine learning, and more specifically focus on ensemble clustering, multi-view clustering, and large-scale clustering.
+He has published more than 50 papers in refereed journals and conferences, including IEEE TKDE, IEEE TCYB, IEEE TSMC-S, ACM TKDD, Pattern Recognition, KBS, AAAI, and ICDM.
 He is a member of the IEEE. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Chang-Dong Wang} received the B.S. degree in applied mathematics in 2008, the M.Sc. degree in computer science in 2010, and the Ph.D. degree in computer science in 2013, all from Sun Yat-sen University, Guangzhou, China.
 He was a visiting student at the University of Illinois at Chicago from January 2012 to November 2012.
 He is currently an Associate Professor with the School of Data and Computer Science, Sun Yat-sen University, Guangzhou, China.
 His current research interests include machine learning and data mining.
-He has published more than 40 scientific papers in international journals and conferences such as IEEE TPAMI, IEEE TKDE, IEEE TSMC-C, Pattern Recognition, KAIS, Neurocomputing, ICDM and SDM.
+He has published more than 100 scientific papers in international journals and conferences such as IEEE TPAMI, IEEE TKDE, IEEE TCYB, ACM TKDD, Pattern Recognition, KAIS, IJCAI, AAAI, KDD, ICDM and SDM.
 His ICDM 2010 paper won the Honorable Mention for Best Research Paper Awards.
 He was awarded 2015 Chinese Association for Artificial Intelligence (CAAI) Outstanding Dissertation.
 He is a member of the IEEE. \end{IEEEbiography}